meisyal/sastrawi-ruby/README.md

     $ gem install sastrawi

 Note that, this library requires Ruby.
-Ruby 1.9.3 or above should be installed on your system.
+Ruby 2.4 series or above should be installed on your system.
 I would recommend to use the stable versions.

 ## Usage